iamPHEN/SPT-RoamingBotsd/README.md

 - [ ] Tweak options so they 'feel' good out of the box
 - [x] Optimize bot memory usage
 - [x] Write better memory caching system (currently just hardcoding times eveywhere)
-- [ ] Expose options to allow bots to filter for lootables (Containers vs Corpses vs Static Spawns)
+- [x] Expose options to allow bots to filter for lootables (Containers vs Corpses vs Static Spawns)
-- [ ] Expose options to allow bots to filter which exfils they visit
+- [x] Expose options to allow bots to filter which exfils they visit
-- [ ] Expose options to allow bots to vist locations more than once
+- [x] Expose options to allow bots to vist locations more than once (Only Exfils and Spawnpoints)
+- [x] Expose options to allow bots to continue roaming until timeout
 - [ ] Reivew everything for spelling errors -- execpt the repo name -- I can't fix that now its too late

 ## For 1.1 Release: